acmdas/das_fieldstones/morefieldstones2019.md

 * justice
 * philanthropist

-I hear these words repeated ad nauseam every day, yet I rarely perceive the things they are meant to delineate.
-&rdquo;‹What a truly confusing time to be alive.&rdquo;&mdash;<a href="https://www.francisberger.com/bergers-blog/increasingly-amorphous-words-and-phrases" rel="noopener" target="_blank">Francis Berger</a>
+&ldquo;I hear these words repeated ad nauseam every day, yet I rarely perceive the things they are meant to delineate.
+What a truly confusing time to be alive.&rdquo;&mdash;<a href="https://www.francisberger.com/bergers-blog/increasingly-amorphous-words-and-phrases" rel="noopener" target="_blank">Francis Berger</a>

 ## Axiomatic
 Sun, 24 Mar 2019